Please also see our special page on coronavirus and benefits

 The following has to be read alongside government announcements on coronavirus and benefits

-The following information gives you a simple explanation of Universal Credit, including when it is coming in, who it applies to and where to find further support and information.
+The following information gives you a simple explanation of Universal Credit, who it applies to and where to find further support and information.
 After each section, there is a link to our more detailed guide to Universal Credit

 - What is Universal Credit?

 - When and how is Universal Credit being introduced?

 - How to claim and manage Universal Credit

 - How Universal Credit affects those not in full time work (work related requirements)?

 - Universal Credit and volunteering